cdt15/lingam/README.md

 - factor_analyzer

   For LiNA and MDLiNA methods, please make sure that the factor_analyzer package is installed successfully.
-When employing Confirmatory Factor Analysis to estimate the factor loading matrix $\bar{G}$, for better estimation, we input $G_sign$ as well to help initialization.
+When employing Confirmatory Factor Analysis to estimate the factor loading matrix $\bar{G}$, for better estimation, we input $G_{sign}$ as well to help initialization.
 That is, in *confirmatory_factor_analyzer.py* ,  we set

 ```
 loading_init = self.model.loadings * G_sign